aamrita/the-weather/README.md

 _Apart from the user-input date there are a couple of inputs that need to be fed in to the program._

 [location.txt](/src/main/resources/locations.txt) : This file contain names of locations for which historical weather data has already been collected and put in the ‘data’ directory under resources.
+Simulation is performed for locations which are present in the location.txt file alone.

 [data](/src/main/resources/data) : This directory contain historic weather data files which is put under each month of the year(named by the sequence number of the months).This is in turn grouped under the corresponding locations.